Erikson’s Stages of Development

 Drug ClassExamplesKey Nursing Considerations

-antidepressantsSSRIs, SNRIsPsychosocial support and therapeutic communication remain essential alongside medication.
+antidepressantsSSRIs, SNRIsPsychosocial support and therapeutic-communication (therapeutic communication) remain essential alongside medication.

 anxiolyticsPRN anti-anxiety agentsMonitor for sedation and fall risk while reinforcing nonpharmacologic coping supports.